Red Pencil Conferences

 2019 conference logo, with the Guild's logo and the text "Red Pencil Conference 2019, Voice & Voices"

-Our most recent conference, Red Pencil: Voice & Voices, was held in September of 2019 on the campus of Bastyr University, and featured keynote speaker Viniyanka Prasad, executive director and founder of The Word, A Storytelling Sanctuary—a nonprofit promoting diversity in literature.
+Red Pencil: Voice & Voices, was held in September of 2019 on the campus of Bastyr University, and featured keynote speaker Viniyanka Prasad, executive director and founder of The Word, A Storytelling Sanctuary—a nonprofit promoting diversity in literature.

 For the first time this year the Guild offered a scholarship for the conference, funded partly by donations from members and prioritizing editors connected to communities currently underrepresented in the Northwest Editors Guild, those attending the conference for the first time, and those who would find the cost of registration a significant barrier to attending.